 Ulleråker is an older district in Uppsala characterised by the former psychiatric activities.
 Now it is a place that is rapidly changing and expanding.
 Several artists and cultural practitioners have established themselves and moved into the closed hospital.
+We have also been working on public art in the area for a couple of years.

 We have met many committed residents and workers in the area.
 This made us curious to investigate whether there were similar places in the Nordic countries where art has become an important part of the disused hospital environment.